• Skip to primary navigation

 Rebecca Eisenberg

-The umami-rich flavor combo of roasted asparagus with soy sauce and garlic is the kind of dish that turns asparagus haters into asparagus lovers.
-Even better?
-It is SO hands off to make, you'll find yourself loving it even more just because it takes you zero time at all to pull together.
+This umami-rich flavor combo of crispy roasted asparagus stalks with soy sauce and garlic is the kind of side dish that turns asparagus haters into asparagus lovers.
+This quick 20-minute, oven-roasted asparagus recipe is simple and SO hands off to make, too.
+You’ll find yourself loving it even more just because it takes so little time to pull together.
+(Made without parmesan cheese!)

 Print Recipe Pin Recipe Save Saved!
 Email